-One of the best situational judgement tips is to make sure you understand what this subtest is looking for, which you can do by reading the GMC’s Good Medical Practice guide.
+One of the best Situational Judgement test tips is to make sure you understand what this subtest is looking for, which you can do by reading the GMC’s Good Medical Practice guide.

-You can think of this document as a literal blueprint for the situational judgement section.
-Many of the principles and themes of the situational judgement test are derived from this document.
-If you do not have time for the whole document, at least read the first page on Duties of a Doctor.
+You can think of this document as a blueprint for the Situational Judgement section.
+Many of the principles and themes of the SJT subtest are derived from this document.

-When you answer situational judgement questions, you need to make sure you pick answers that relate to the key traits of a good Doctor, which includes honesty and integrity, safety, dealing with pressure, and team-working.
+When you answer Situational Judgement questions, you need to make sure you pick answers that relate to the key traits of a good Doctor.
+These include honesty and integrity, safety, dealing with pressure, and teamwork.

-The key for SJT is that you shouldn’t choose the answer that closely matches what you would personally do.
-You need to think about the qualities of a good Doctor and choose the answer that best matches that.
+A key element of SJT is that you shouldn’t just choose answers that match what you would personally do.
+You always need to think about the qualities of a good Doctor and choose the answer that best matches this criterion.

 SJT answers defined:

-Most of the time, the scenario will highlight what your role is: you could be a school pupil, a medical student or even a Doctor.
-This is not just the scenario spouting text to fill up space.
-It is likely that one of the responses you need to judge is related to how you act within your role.
+Most of the time, a scenario will say what your role is: you could be a school pupil, a medical student or a Doctor.
+Remember that the role has been chosen for a reason, so pay attention to it and think about how you should act within that role.

-When judging the appropriateness of a situation, do not compare an action to other possibilities.
-You are not being asked if this is the most appropriate action to take, only if it is an appropriate one that would be taken alongside others.
-You may think, for instance, that in a certain scenario doing an immediate action to preserve patient safety is the most important, but a long term solution may also be an appropriate action to take.
+When judging the appropriateness of a situation, do not compare an action to other possibilities you can think of that aren’t included in the options.
+You are not being asked if this is the most appropriate action to take – only if it is an appropriate one that would be taken alongside assumed others.

-Try not to get too caught up in what the ‘right’ answer for any question is.
-Situational judgement questions are really easy to overthink if you mull on them for too long, because you could always make an argument that something is more or less appropriate based on other factors.
+Try not to get too caught up in what the ‘right’ answer is.
+Situational Judgement questions are really easy to overthink if you mull on them for too long, because you could always make an argument that something is more or less appropriate based on other factors.

 Take the scenario you’re given and go with what you know to be true based on it.
-Remember that you get half marks for being on the right ‘side’ (appropriate/inappropriate) so even if you are not sure about how good of a choice it is you should be able to work out whether it is generally appropriate or not.
+Remember that you get half marks for being on the right ‘side’ (appropriate/inappropriate), so even if you are not sure about how good a choice it is, you should be able to work out whether it is generally appropriate or not.

-If you have time remaining you might have to resist the urge to go over these Situational Judgement questions again and again – which could be a shame if your attention is better used elsewhere.
+If you have time remaining, try to resist the urge to go over these Situational Judgement questions again and again.
+It might be wiser to use your time elsewhere.

 Loading More Content